Vaccinium japonicum is

 orbicular or shallow heart-shaped.
 Leaf margins have fine serrations

-on tips of which there exist glands.
-Also, there are attractive
+on tips, of which glands exist.
+Also, there are attractive networks

-networks of veinlets on surfaces.
-Single light red flowers hang down
+of veinlets on surfaces.
+Single light red flowers hang down from

-from leaf axils.
-Corollas deeply cleft into four, and the lobes
+leaf axils.
+Corollas are deeply cleft into four, and the lobes curve